Asymptotic analysis of linearly elastic flexural shells subjected to an obstacle in absence of friction: The three-dimensional obstacle problem for a ``general'' linearly elastic shell

 for all $x^\varepsilon \in \overline{\Omega^\varepsilon}$, or possibly only for almost all (a.a. in what follows) $x^\varepsilon \in \Omega^\varepsilon$ when the covariant components $v^\varepsilon_i$ are required to belong to the Sobolev space $H^1(\Omega^\varepsilon)$ as in Theorem \ref{t:2} below.

 We will of course assume that the reference configuration satisfies the confinement condition, i.e., that

 It is to be emphasized that the above confinement condition \emph{considerably departs} from the usual \emph{Signorini condition} favored by most authors, who usually require that only the points of the undeformed and deformed ``lower face'' $\omega \times \{-\varepsilon\}$ of the reference configuration satisfy the confinement condition (see, e.g., \cite{LegMia2008}, \cite{LegMia2018}, \cite{Rodri2018}).
-Clearly, the confinement condition considered in the present paper is more physically realistic, since a Signorini condition imposed only on the lower face of the reference configuration does not prevent -- at least ``mathematically'' -- other points of the deformed reference configuration to ``cross'' the plane $\{ x \in \mathbb{E}^3; \; \bm{Ox} \cdot \bm{q} = 0\}$ and then to end up on the ``other side'' of this plane.
+Clearly, the confinement condition considered in the present paper, which is inspired by the formulation proposed by Br\'ezis \& Stampacchia~\cite{BrezisStampacchia1968}, is more physically realistic, since a Signorini condition imposed only on the lower face of the reference configuration does not prevent -- at least ``mathematically'' -- other points of the deformed reference configuration to ``cross'' the plane $\{ x \in \mathbb{E}^3; \; \bm{Ox} \cdot \bm{q} = 0\}$ and then to end up on the ``other side'' of this plane (cf., e.g., Chapter~63 in~\cite{Zeidler1986}).
 It is evident that the vector $\bm{q}$ is thus orthogonal to the plane associated with the half-space where the linearly elastic shell is required to remain confined.

 Such a confinement condition renders the asymptotic analysis considerably more difficult, however, as the constraint now bears on a vector field, the displacement vector field of the reference configuration, instead of on only a single component of this field.